2023 World Junior Ice Hockey Championships

-The venue was originally scheduled to be Novosibirsk and Omsk, Russia, but Russia's hosting rights were pulled in February 2022 after the Russian invasion of Ukraine.
-The replacement hosts were Halifax, Nova Scotia and Moncton, New Brunswick, both in Canada.
-It was the 18th time Canada has hosted the tournament, and the third consecutively.
+Background

-The relegation round was revived, after a two-year hiatus due to the 2021 Division I, II, and III tournaments having been cancelled.
+The relegation round was revived, after a two-year hiatus due to the 2021 Division I, II, and III tournaments having been cancelled, and in 2022, both Russia and Belarus were expelled from the competition.

 Top Division

 Venues

+Originally, Novosibirsk and Omsk in Russia were selected as host cities, however Russia's hosting rights were revoked in February 2022 due to Russian invasion of Ukraine.
+Instead, hosting rights were given to Halifax and Moncton in Canada.
+This was the 18th time Canada hosted the competition, and the third consecutive tournament held on Canada's soil.

 On May 23, 2018, the IIHF announced Novosibirsk, Russia, as host city.
 Novosibirsk was to host Group A matches, while the city of Omsk was to host Group B matches.

 In February 2022, in condemnation of the Russian invasion of Ukraine, the International Olympic Committee (IOC) called for Russia to be stripped of hosting rights to all international sporting events.
-Russia's hosting of the World Juniors and 2023 IIHF World Championship was scheduled to be discussed in a meeting of the IIHF council on February 28, 2022.
+Russia's hosting of the 2023 World Junior Ice Hockey Championships was scheduled to be discussed in a meeting of the IIHF council on February 28, 2022.
 The IIHF suspended Russia and Belarus from international ice hockey until further notice, and stripped Russia of its hosting rights for the World Junior Championships.

 In late-March 2022, Sportsnet journalist Jeff Marek reported that the IIHF had considered Canada as a possible host country for the tournament, which would make it the third consecutive World Junior Championship to be hosted in the country (the previous two tournaments have been hosted in Alberta with Edmonton as the main host city, but were held in a "bubble" behind closed doors and postponed to August 2022 respectively due to the COVID-19 pandemic).
 On May 5, the IIHF and Hockey Canada announced that Halifax and Moncton would be the hosts of the tournament, beating out announced bids by Regina/Saskatoon, Ottawa/Quebec City, and London/Waterloo.
 It marks the 20th anniversary of Halifax's previous hosting of the tournament in 2003.